About the Centre for Humanities Research.

-Broadly anchored in the annual Winter School programme, convened in partnership with the SARChI Chair in Social Change at the University of Fort Hare and the Interdisciplinary Centre for the Study of Global Change at the University of Minnesota, and the South African Contemporary History and Humanities Seminar, the CHR has emerged as a critical space in South Africa for graduate education in the Humanities.
-Today, partnerships include leading Humanities institutions in Africa, Europe, Asia, Latin America and North America.
-Among the CHR’s partners are the Jackman Institute for the Humanities at the University of Toronto, the Alle School of Fine Arts and Design in Addis Ababa, the Makerere Institute for Social Change at Makerere University, Uganda, the Universidad Nacional de San Martin, Buenos Aires, and the Jawarhalal Nehru University, India.
+Alongside new developments at the GHH, the CHR remains anchored in the annual Winter School programme, convened in a longstanding partnership with the SARChI Chair in Social Change at the University of Fort Hare and the Interdisciplinary Centre for the Study of Global Change at the University of Minnesota.
+The South African Contemporary History and Humanities Seminar is an enduring endeavour with the Department of Historical Studies, running in tandem with our new series on “The Humanities in Session”.
+The CHR is a critical space in South Africa for graduate education in the Humanities.

 The CHR has developed into a critical hub that draws together partnerships with Research Centres and Institutes, as well as actors in the public domain, from across South America, Africa and Asia as well as with major research centres in Europe and North America.
 Our partnerships, and the critical engagement across these continents, forms a key component in our overarching project of equity and repair in imagining post-apartheid futures.